DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiments/Readme.md

 ![Experiment Tags Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Tags.png)

-## Artifacts
+## Artifacts: Storing Artifacts
+Artifacts are any files or data that your experiment generates.
+MLflow efficiently manages and stores these artifacts, making it easy to access and share them.
 ![Experiment Artifacts Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Artifacts.png)]

-## Model
+## Model: Packaging Machine Learning Models

-Per official documentation ">An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools"
+In MLflow, an MLflow Model is a standardized format for packaging machine learning models.
+It can be used in a variety of downstream tools and environments.

+By embracing MLflow in your data science projects, you can streamline your experimentation process, maintain a clear record of your work, and collaborate seamlessly with your team.
+Experimentation in data science becomes more efficient, organized, and reproducible with MLflow, ultimately helping you achieve better results and insights.